Statutory Notice Period

 As an employer, resorting to redundancy or summary dismissal is never a first option.
 However, you might find yourself in the situation when it proves the only option available.

 Statutory redundancy pay is also payable to employees with 2 or more years’ service and there may be contractual redundancy pay schemes in place (it will depend upon what is in the contract).
 More importantly, ensure that you follow the due process to avoid unfair dismissal claims.
-Remember that you have to use a different procedure in case of dismissal for poor performance, summary dismissal and redundancy.
+Remember that you must use a different procedure in case of dismissal for poor performance, summary dismissal and redundancy.

 Missing legally required steps in each of these cases will likely result in a high risk of a tribunal claim.
 Don’t risk it, call one of our highly experienced advisors on…